greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.md

 Certain query features are not supported with the default GPORCA optimizer.
 When an unsupported query is executed, Greenplum logs this notice along with the query text:

 ```
-Feature not supported by the Pivotal Query Optimizer: UTILITY command
+Feature not supported by the Tanzu Greenplum Query Optimizer: UTILITY command
 ```

 These features are unsupported when GPORCA is enabled \(the default\):